Packages

 A data type for unsigned integers, represented as a binary bitvector.
 Defines arithmetic operations between other integer types.

-67. sealed class Vec[T <: Data] extends Aggregate with VecLike[T]
+77. sealed class Vec[T <: Data] extends Data with Aggregate with VecIntf[T] with VecLike[T]

 A vector (array) of Data elements.